 Serving: 117gCalories: 165kcalCarbohydrates: 1.3gProtein: 28gFat: 5.9gFiber: 1g

-Keywords ground turkey, mexican, taco meat, tacos
+Keywords ground turkey, ground turkey tacos, mexican, taco meat, tacos

 Tried this recipe?